lfdelgadom/UNAL_STATS/README.md

 # UNAL_STATS
 This is a repository on experimental design in agro-industrial engineering.
+Here you will find all scripts and slides from the subject